Dollar slips against euro, yen as investors await U.S. election results

 “If that does not happen, the dollar will likely strengthen against the yen and sold somewhat against other currencies.
 It will be risk on, at least temporarily,” he said.

-The dollar index, a measure of the greenback against a basket of its major rivals, fell 0.2 percent in early trading to hit a two-week low of 95.902.
+The dollar index =USD, a measure of the greenback against a basket of its major rivals, fell 0.2 percent in early trading to hit a two-week low of 95.902.

-The dollar also fell on the day against the yen, a safe haven sought in times of turmoil and economic stress.
+The dollar also fell on the day against the yen JPY=, a safe haven sought in times of turmoil and economic stress.

 The greenback last traded down 0.4 percent at 113.01 yen but remained not far off a four-week high of 113.385 yen scaled last week.